evrentan/qr-code-generator-backend/README.md

 # QR Code Generator BackEnd
 A QR Code Generator BackEnd application implemented in Java 17 using Zxing barcode processing library.

-QR Code Generator Backend serves on a [Heroku][heroku-reference] instance in production from the [QR Code Generator Backend DNS][qr-code-generator-backend-dns].
+QR Code Generator Backend serves on a [Heroku][heroku-reference] instance in production from the [QR Code Generator Backend End-Point][qr-code-generator-backend-endpoint].

 ## Table of Contents